 Conclusions should be based on a clear line of sight back to the facts.

 If you accept false information as fact, your sense of reality becomes distorted.
-When someone believes too much false information, their sense of reality becomes distorted.
-Their family and friends will become concerned about them, and are likely to encourage them to seek mental health treatment.
+When someone believes too much false information, their family and friends will become concerned about them, and are likely to encourage them to seek mental health treatment.

 However, when a number of people believe the same false information, they reinforce each other’s views.
 Their shared beliefs create a group identity, and the group members don’t question the validity of new information.
 The group’s closed boundaries form an echo chamber that magnifies the information they get and further reinforces their beliefs.
 The group’s identity is threatened by ideas and people that conflict with the distorted viewpoint that holds the group together so information that conflicts with their beliefs is quickly dismissed.
 They exist within a group distortion field formed around the conclusions based on the false information they believe is fact.